Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable wild-capture fisheries.

-Requirements: Fisheries must demonstrate sustainable fish stocks, minimize environmental impact, and comply with effective management practices.
+What are the Requirements: Fisheries must demonstrate sustainable fish stocks, minimize environmental impact, and comply with effective management practices.
 Independent audits assess compliance with MSC’s Fisheries Standard.

-Description: MSC certifies fisheries that follow sustainable fishing practices to protect marine ecosystems and ensure long-term seafood availability.
+What does it mean: MSC certifies fisheries that follow sustainable fishing practices to protect marine ecosystems and ensure long-term seafood availability.

 Link: Marine Stewardship Council